-The typical Lowes Home Improvement Worker spends their day stocking shelves, unloading truckloads of cargo pallets, cutting lumber, making keys, watering plants in the Garden section, gathering carts from the parking lot, cashiering, and answering questions as a customer service rep.
+The typical Lowes warehouse-style store worker spends their day stocking shelves, unloading truckloads of cargo pallets, cutting lumber, making keys, watering plants in the garden section, gathering carts from the parking lot, cashiering, and answering questions as a customer service rep.

-Many employees are hired because of their interpersonal skills where they worked a previous job or second job for contracting firm as a plumber, electrician, carpenter, pain or, or other occupation.
+Many workers are hired because of their interpersonal skills.
+Typically, they worked a previous or second job for a contracting firm as a plumber, electrician, carpenter, pain, or other occupation.

 The average entry-level worker knowledgeable in building materials or garden equipment will be paid slightly more than $12 per hour and as high as $20 an hour or more in a senior position.

 Lowes Worker Hazards

-The low prices and instant accessibility of many hard to find products makes shopping at Lowes enticing for those who want to complete a weekend project or contractors in need of an extensive list of building materials.
+The low prices and instant accessibility of many hard-to-find products make shopping at Lowes enticing for those who want to complete a weekend project or contractors needing an extensive list of building materials.

-The supervisor, managers and corporate office of Lowes have a legal obligation to ensure that everyone remained safe in the retail portion of the store, out on the loading dock, and in the storage areas in the back.
+The supervisor, managers, and corporate office of Lowes have a legal obligation to ensure that everyone remains safe in the retail portion of the store, out on the loading dock, and in the storage areas in the back.

-According to OSHA (Occupational Safety and Health Administration), there are significant risk factors to working and shopping in home-improvement centers, including Lowes.
+According to OSHA (Occupational Safety and Health Administration), there are significant risk factors to working and shopping in improvement centers, including Lowes.
 The federal agency in charge of maintaining the health and safety of workers offers recommendations to ensure safety in the job environment.

-While it is the responsibility of management to guarantee safety, many home-improvement retail outlet workers have lost their lives and suffered injuries that could have been prevented had safety procedures and protocols been taught and followed.
+While it is the responsibility of management to guarantee safety, many retail outlet workers have lost their lives and suffered injuries that could have been prevented had safety procedures and protocols been taught and followed.

-Lowes Workers' Wages
+Lowes Worker Wages

 Lowes Severe Injuries and Fatalities